Intolerance Babylon set: Influence on architecture

-The 12-storey archway near the Dolby Theatre on Hollywood and Highland was designed after the Babylon set, even including facsimile elephants and Babylonia-inspired caricatures decorating it.
+The 12-story archway near the Dolby Theatre on Hollywood and Highland was designed after the Babylon set, even including facsimile elephants and Babylonia-inspired caricatures decorating it.
 Since 2021, this archway has been redecorated to separate ties between Hollywood and the questionable racial ethics of Griffith.

 In popular culture

 The Babylon movie set is accessible in the 2011 video game L.A.
 Noire, for the case The Fallen Idol, although the set was torn down long before 1947, in which the game takes place.